10mfox/Gethomepage-Tool-Box/README.md

 # Media Manager & Homepage Tool-Box

 A powerful, fast, and efficient web-based tool to manage your self-hosted services.
 It provides a "Recently Added" viewer for your media servers (Plex via Tautulli, Jellyfin/Emby via Jellystat, Audiobookshelf) and includes a suite of live editors for your `gethomepage` configuration files.
+If no media servers are configured, it defaults to the CSS GUI Editor for immediate use.

 :arrow_right: **Click here to see my project roadmap**